goauthentik/authentik/website/docs/upgrading/to-0.12.md

 in order to be consistent with the rest of the settings.

-There is also a new setting called `kubernetesIntegration`, which controls the Kubernetes integration for passbook.
-When enabled (the default), a Service Account is created, which allows passbook to deploy and update Outposts.
+There is also a new setting called `kubernetesIntegration`, which controls the Kubernetes integration for authentik.
+When enabled (the default), a Service Account is created, which allows authentik to deploy and update Outposts.